emmakodes/hashnode-blog-post/cldx0lmv6000109ieczbf2b8c.md

 pip install django
 ```

-Start a new Django project with any name.
+Start a new Django project with a descriptive name.
 In my case, my project name is 'userauth'

 ```python
 django-admin startproject userauth .